slint-ui/slint/FAQ.md

 1. Display the [`AboutSlint`](https://slint.dev/snapshots/master/docs/slint/src/builtins/widgets.html#aboutslint) widget in an "About" screen or dialog that is accessible from the top level menu of your application.
 2. Display the [Slint attribution badge](https://github.com/slint-ui/slint/tree/master/logo/madewithslint) on a public webpage, where the binaries of your application can be downloaded from, in such a way that it can be easily found by any visitor to that page.
 3. You may not remove or alter any license notices (including copyright notices, disclaimers of warranty, or limitations of liability) contained within the source code form of Slint.
-4. You allow us to use your application on our website and in advertising materials as a reference and to display your logo and trademark for this purpose.

 #### Are there any limitations with the Royalty-free license?